kagisearch/kagi-docs/docs/kagi/getting-started/faqs.md

 # Frequently Asked Questions (FAQs)

+## What is Kagi

+Kagi is a company created with the mission to humanize the web.
+Our goal is amplify the web of human knowledge, creativity and self-expression and provide the user tools to fight against the web of greed, ad-tech and user tracking.
+Read more in [About](../kagi/company/index.md) section.

+Kagi is currently [Kagi Search](https://kagi.com), a fast, private search engine, and [Orion Browser](https://browser.kagi.com), a fast, zero-telemetry browser.
+We also have a growing number of services like the [Universal Summarizer](https://kagi.com/summarizer), free and commercial [APIs](../api/overview.md) and [open source software](https://github.com/kagisearch) available.

+## How do you pronounce Kagi?

+Kagi is pronounced as Kah-gee.
+You can also listen to it [here](https://www.youtube.com/watch?v=ig4VTr0rt4Q).

+## What is the name of Kagi mascot?

+We simply call him ”doggo” for now.
+We have [media assets](https://kagi.com/assets) of him available.

+## The logo is a "g" which is in the Google ballpark.
+Why not "k"??

+The designer insisted that Kagi logo is "anchored" in the letter "g" and we had to agree.
+Besides, can't let Google own letter "g" too, can we? ;)

 ## What is Kagi Search?

-Kagi Search is a lightning-fast, user-centric, 100% privacy-respecting search engine with results augmented by non-commercial indexes and personalized searches.
+Kagi Search is a highly accurate, lightning-fast, user-centric, 100% privacy-respecting search engine with results augmented by non-commercial indexes and personalized searches.
 Kagi features a clean, high-performance user interface with only the most relevant results and no telemetry, ads, or collection of private information.
 You can learn more about its unique features, including the use of [Lenses](../features/lenses.md) and  [Personalized Results](../features/website-info-personalized-results.md#personalized_results).

 We are confident that Kagi will help you amplify your search abilities, become more creative in finding information, and accelerate your productivity.

+## Why should I pay for search?

+Search has a cost.
+For most search engines in the world, cost of user searches are paid by advertisers and this business model is what turned the web into an [ad-infested, privacy-invading place](https://blog.kagi.com/age-pagerank-over).
+We attempt to change this, as a part of our mission to humanize the web.
+With Kagi, users pay for and own their searches.

+See our detailed article on [why pay for search](../plans/why-pay-for-search.md).

 ## How do I get help with Kagi?